Wahoo Fitness TICKR X Workout Tracker

 I have been putting the TICKR X to the test throughout the Spring.
 I have used it running, cycling, and working out in my basement.
 I have been using it both on its own and with my phone, I have also used it with other devices to test the compatibility.

 At first glance the Wahoo Fitness TICKR X looks like a normal heart rate monitor.
 If you did not know any better that is what you would think it is, but it is much more.
-Of course, it is a heart rate monitor too.
+Of course it is a heart rate monitor too.
 You can pair the TICKR X with other devices just like a strap from another company, but if you pair it with your phone and the Wahoo Fitness App, you can leverage all the extra stuff.
-The TICKR X uses dual band technology to connect for better accuracy to more devices.
+The TICKR X uses a dual band technology to connect for better accuracy.
 This means that it uses both ANT+ and BLE capabilities.
 The TICKR X is able to capture heart rate, calorie burn, and duration in device-free mode and auto-sync the data to a smartphone later on.
 The TICKR X can record up to 16 hours of data, even cadence on an indoor trainer without a sensor.

-Now you may be asking, how it can do this?
-When used in online mode connected with a phone, the TICKR X has advanced motion analytic capabilities and can capture movement.
+Now you may be asking how it can do this.
+When used in online mode connected with a phone the TICKR X has advanced motion analytic capabilities and can capture movement.
 Wahoo Fitness has used this technology to really build on the capabilities of this device.
-The TICKR X can detect the cadence of a cyclist as well as many metrics for running like the TICKR Run can do.
+The TICKR X can detect the cadence of a cyclist as well as many metric for running like the TICKR Run can do.
 Those include Running Smoothness, a sophisticated algorithm that assigns varying levels of importance to a runners vertical, side-to-side, and front-to-back axis, and combines them into a single, easy-to-understand index.
 It also measures vertical oscillation and ground contact time which can help a runner get a good view of their running form and make tweaks to improve efficiency if they deem it necessary.
 If the runner then uses the Wahoo Fitness App then all this data can be viewed in the athletes workout history.

 The Wahoo Fitness app is able to be used with most of the newest phones.
 Generally all iPhones are supported, but it is important to check the Wahoo Fitness website if you have an Android phone to be certain your model is compatible.
-One thing I like to add to my reviews is a sustainability score.
-I have not been able to find much on Wahoo’s sustainable efforts.
-I give them a little props as this leverages technology most people already own so they do not need to buy more devices.
-Apart from that I could not find anything else.

 Now I do have one gripe with ALL heart rate straps.
 For me I seem to have issues with heart rate straps sliding down slightly in the back.
 Not all the time and some might only be perceived slipping, but I know it does happen some time.
 In fact I think it is my biggest pet peeve with ALL heart rate straps.
 Notice I say ALL as I do not think it is a Wahoo Fitness issue but rather an industry one.
 I wish that companies would just add some gripper into the back of the strap so it would stay in place.
 I think I may try to add some seam seal like I use on my tents to see if I can create the safe effect.
-Like I said, it drives me nuts.
+LIke I said, it drives me nuts.
 I will say that it only happens every once in a while, but I do tend to think about it from time to time.
 Other than that, the strap has worked great.

 What really has set this apart is the performance.
 Man this thing is versatile.
 You can use it for such a variety of workouts it truly is impressive.
 Of course first and foremost it has to be accurate or it is all for naught.
 I my training I have a pretty good understanding of my heart rate as I train.
 As compared to other devices I have used, I would say that the TICKR X has been as accurate as anything else I have used.
 It can give you live metrics when paired with your phone or watch and matched up with exactly what I expected to see.
 Even the motion analytics were pretty spot on for running.
 If I walked you could see changes in running smoothness and ground contact time.
 I could even see how my numbers changed over the course of a long workout.
 Generally for the worse which helps me know that I need to focus even more on form the longer I go.